MailTape/MailTape-v1/_posts/2022-11-27-Soren-Song.md

 image: 'https://mailta.pe/img/fbPic507.png'
 track4_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/507/track4.mp3'
 ---
 <p id="introduction"> With lots of love, this morning we welcome Soren Song to MailTape.
 Based in Woodstock, NY, their work is tinged with striking emotional conviction and deeply perceptive lyricism.
+It's a true joy to welcome them for a collection of tracks to start your Sunday.
   <br><br>
-They join us this morning ahead of the release of their concept album, I'm.</p>
+They join us ahead of the release of their concept album, I'm.
+This work came out of what Soren describes as a moment of crisis that was at once an emotional breakdown and also a spiritual awakening.
+As they describe it, trauma has the potential to break people open and creative people create from such chaos.
+  <br><br>
+  The release aims to rewrite Soren's understanding and imagery of their own core personal mythology.
+As they explain, many of the stories we are told and carry on to tell ourselves frame the worlds we live in, a reality that can be especially damaging when these stories are flawed or false in some way.
+This album aims to "fix" the stories Soren was told and to write a better story.
+Consequently, the work is a deeply tender and intimate collection of songs that seek to find truth and construct a new scaffolding of stories.</p>

 # Soren Song's selection